mmuckley/torchkbnufft/README.md

 image = adjnufft_ob(kdata, ktraj)
 ```

-Similar to programming low-level code, PyTorch will throw errors if the
-underlying ```dtype``` and ```device``` of all objects are not matching.
-Be
+PyTorch will throw errors if the underlying ```dtype``` and ```device``` of all
-sure to make sure your data and NUFFT objects are on the right device and in
+objects are not matching.
+Be sure to make sure your data and NUFFT objects are
-the right format to avoid these errors.
+on the right device and in the right format to avoid these errors.

 ## Computation Speed